ghzalwn/flutter-test-lora/README.md

 - Please create one Android App using Flutter framework for cryptocurrency market watch list.
 You can clone this repo and start from there.
 - The app itself will be a two-page app, first page listing all tokens sourced from the API above, and the second page for token watchlist (favorites list).
 - It will show the 15 min delayed time price change from web socket.
-The only difference is all prices are shifted 15 minutes from real time.
+The only difference (with real time pricing) is all prices are shifted 15 minutes from real time.
 - There should be a "favorite" function, which upon activated will re-sort the list, and put the favorite token(s) on top.
 - Favorite page should have the function to manage the token watchlist.